mathur-nikita/Election-Analysis/README.md

 - Denver County cast 82.8% of the votes.
 - Arapahoe County cast 6.7% of the votes.
 4) The county with the largest voter turnout was Denver County, with a voter turnout of 306,055 voters (82.8% of all voters participating in this election).

+## Election Audit Summary

+The Python script has been proven to successfully generate results for a congressional election and has the flexbility to be used for additional election audits.

+#### Mayoral Elections

+The script can be adjusted to handle local mayoral elections.
+Currently there are a few sections of code that are specific to tabulating data for counties, but those won't apply to city elections so they would need to be removed:

+code_segments_for_county_info.PNG

+Mayoral elections can have multiple rounds if none of the candidates receive 50% or more of the vote, so an additional result would need to be handled for this situation.
+Currently the code is only accounting for majority wins:

+winning_candidate_congressional.png

+This code can be updated to handle a second round voting: